Canonical reference for Pharos live-price selection, fallback enrichment, and source-specific normalization.

 When pool-challenge replacement fires, the selected primary result is rewritten in lockstep so downstream carry-through sees the new source: allPrices, observedAtBySource, and observedAtModeBySource are collapsed to a single pool-tvl-weighted entry, the replacement observedAt is the minimum of the contributing pools' observed-at timestamps (with mode local_fetch), and agreeSources / candidateSources / disagreeSources are updated to match.
 This keeps hasCorroboratedSevereDownsideCandidate and the primary-candidate carry-through lane from reading stale pre-replacement sources during later validation passes.

-If the selected primary price is a severe fixed-peg downside and at least two live candidate sources independently corroborate that downside, including at least one depeg-authoritative source such as Pyth, pool challenge can still downgrade confidence but cannot replace the selected price with a DEX pool median.
+If the selected primary price is a severe fixed-peg downside and at least two live candidate sources independently corroborate that downside by source family, including at least one depeg-authoritative source such as Pyth, pool challenge can still downgrade confidence but cannot replace the selected price with a DEX pool median.
 The same candidate corroboration also satisfies the temporal-jump guard when the previous trusted price was near peg.
 This keeps near-peg or stale DEX liquidity from erasing a corroborated severe depeg while preserving the normal challenge behavior for weak, uncorroborated soft-source prices.

 The DEX bridge and the pool challenge now deliberately read from different storage views: